 These Environmental and Social Impacts were identified during the Environmental and Social Screening of the site and the intended works.
-This assessment was conducted on October 11, 20221 (see Section 8.
+This assessment was conducted on November 18, 20221 (see Section 8.
 Site Visit Photographs).
-It covers the activities involved during the construction process of the structure and highlights the environmental, social, health and safety impacts (see Table 2) of the works for the duration of the subproject activities.
+It covers the activities involved during the construction process of the structure and highlights the environmental and social impacts (see Table 2) of the works for the duration of the subproject activities.
+The works associated with this subproject were rated low to moderate based on the activities and the location of the subproject site.

 Environmental Impacts Details Contamination of soil There is a low possibility of soil contamination in the areas around the facility during the construction works.
 This might be a result of demolition, mixing and placing of concrete, painting, cleaning chemicals, petrochemical spills from construction equipment, and contaminated runoff into the surrounding environment.
 Dust Nuisance There is a low possibility of dust being a nuisance during the site preparation and construction works which require excavation and earthworks as well as material delivery and storage.
 There are no residents in and around the immediate site.
 Increased noise levels There is a low possibility of noise being a nuisance during the construction works.
 This will be temporary and only during the construction work hours will there be noise from trucking and construction equipment usage.
 Noise from hammering and drilling and other construction activity is also anticipated.
 There are no wildlife reserves in or around the immediate site.
-Air pollution Minimal air pollution from trucking and construction equipment usage, dust from aggregate and cement storage and during use for mixing.
-The area is open and generally windy and should allow for quick dispersal of fumes.

-Table 2: Environmental, Social, Health and Safety Impacts
+Table 2: Environmental and Social Impacts